mb010/AstroAttention/README.md

 - [Training](PYTHON/training2.py) this is the training function called by [TrainModels.ipynb](PYTHON/TrainModels.ipynb), and was used for each of the presented models.
 - [Train models](PYTHON/TrainModels.ipynb) this file demonstrates the function calls used to train each of the models.
 - [utils.py](PYTHON/utils.py) contains (most) of the helper functions defined for this project, including evaluations, attention map extractions and plots.
 - [Evaluating All Trained Models](PYTHON/EvaluatingAllTrainedModels.ipynb) will not run entirely without some modification.
 It was used to keep track of the improvements of various models throughout my research process.
+These results were saved and can be found in the set of .pickle files in the [PYTHON](PYTHON/) folder.

 ## Results